malekmahjoub635/holbertonschool-low_level_programming/0x00-hello_world/README.md

-Why C programming is awesome
+why C programming is awesome
 Who invented C
 Who are Dennis Ritchie, Brian Kernighan and Linus Torvalds What happens when you type gcc main.c